tabreturn/tabreturn.github.io/_posts/2020-12-16-interactive_animation_with_svg_and_gsap.md

 ### Using a Callback Function to Initialise the Start Button

 In computer programming, a *callback*  is any executable code that's passed as an argument to other code.
-In JavaScript speak: a function that's handed to another function as one of its arguments.
+Or, in JavaScript-speak: a function that's handed to another function as one of its arguments.

 You don't want the red button operational until the portafilter is locked in position.
 To change the red button to green *after* the portafilter tween is complete, you'll use a callback function.
 Specify the callback function name using an additional `onComplete` parameter in your existing `gsap.to()` line: